Tobong'u Lore: Scope

 The festival in Loiyangalani was first held in 2008 as a mechanism of promoting peace and cooperation among the communities that border Lake Turkana.
 In Lodwar, the festival began being held in 2014.
 Participating communities, which extend across national borders, include the Turkana, the Dassanech, the Samburu, the Somali, the Borana, the Gabbra, the Rendille, the Sakuye, the Wata, the Burji, the Garee, the Konso, and the El Molo people.
 The festival's creation was supported by the National Museums of Kenya and the German Government, and coincided with the opening of a museum in the town.

 The festival attracts thousands of visitors every year.
 Some visitors are from countries that border Kenya, including Ethiopia, Sudan, and Uganda.
 A delegation from Nigeria has also attended.
 Turkana County officials state that the festival is intended in part to promote tourism and development.
 The Tobong'u Lore is one of a number of initiatives advanced by the Kenyan government to promote cultural tourism and preserve local culture among smaller ethnic groups in Kenya.

-The phrase "Tobong'u Lore" is described as meaning "welcome back home" in the Turkana language.
+The phrase "Tobong'u Lore" means "welcome back home" in the Turkana language.
 The phrase is a reference to the archaeological and paleontological heritage of the Turkana Basin.

 In 2019 Turkana officials reduced spending on the festival from 70 million Kenyan Shillings to 33, diverting funds to address a local drought crisis.